View Document Text

 political instability in foreign nations.
 There may be less publicly available information

-about certain foreign companies than would be the case for comparable companies in
+about certain foreign companies than for comparable U.S. companies.
+Moreover,

-the U.S. and certain foreign companies may not be subject to accounting, auditing and
+certain foreign companies may not be subject to accounting, auditing, and financial

-financial reporting standards and requirements comparable to or as uniform as those of
+reporting standards and requirements comparable to or as uniform as those of U.S.

-U.S. companies.
-These risks may be more pronounced in smaller and less stable
+companies.
+These risks may be more pronounced in smaller and less stable emerging

 Risks Related to Investment Strategy